Frequently asked questions...

 Is nostalgia not the most seductive and dangerous of all potential addictions?

-How can we trust the veracity of our memories when they’re merely the result of other peoples’ shared perceptions and our own endlessly-revising version of the past?
+How can we trust the veracity of our memories when they’re merely the result of other peoples’ shared perceptions and our own endlessly-revised version of the past?

 Does life’s innate impermanence render love more meaningful, beauty more heart-rending?